 Shain earned a bachelor’s in elementary and special education in 2004 from the University of Missouri, St. Louis and a master’s in educational counseling and psychology in 2007 from the University of Missouri, Columbia.

-“Self-assessment and data-driven instruction are crucial in developing a learning environment focused on acquiring new skills.
-As..." (read more)
+“Self-assessment and data-driven instruction are crucial..." (read more)